bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   If it is "at:a_3" then the offset will be set to a point coincides with the forth point of that path.

-  If it is "mark:a" then it creates a new path variable named 'a' such that it contains a single point that coincides with the current settings of the new origin.
+  If it is "pt:a" then it creates a new path variable named 'a' such that it contains a single point that coincides with the current settings of the new origin.
 If this path variable already exists it will be overwritten.